demirciAhmet/GNU-Linux-Notes/VM Guide.md

 2. **KVM (Kernel-based Virtual Machine)**:

    - **Hypervisor:** KVM is a virtualization technology that turns the Linux kernel into a hypervisor.
 It leverages hardware virtualization extensions (such as Intel VT-x and AMD-V) to provide virtualization capabilities with minimal overhead.
+KVM is part of Linux.
+If you’ve got Linux 2.6.20 or newer, you’ve got KVM.

    - **Performance:** KVM generally provides better performance compared to QEMU because it allows for near-native execution of guest code.
 It does this by running the guest operating system and applications directly on the host CPU whenever possible, only using QEMU for I/O and certain privileged instructions.